awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	aws ssm send-command --cli-input-json file://ssm-stress.json
 	```

-1. Browse to the AWS Systems Manager console at [https://console.aws.amazon.com/systems-manager/run-command/executing-commands](https://console.aws.amazon.com/systems-manager/run-command/executing-commands) to monitor the status of your run  commands.
+1. Browse to the [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/run-command/executing-commands) to monitor the status of your run  commands.

-1. Browse to the CloudWatch console at [https://console.aws.amazon.com/cloudwatch/home?#alarm:alarmFilter=ANY](https://console.aws.amazon.com/cloudwatch/home?#alarm:alarmFilter=ANY) to monitor the status of your alarms configured by the target tracking policy.
+1. Browse to the [CloudWatch console](https://console.aws.amazon.com/cloudwatch/home?#alarm:alarmFilter=ANY) to monitor the status of your alarms configured by the target tracking policy.

-1. Browse to the Auto Scaling console at [https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and watch the activity history.
+1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and watch the activity history.
 Notice that in a few minutes, it will begin to scale up the instances according to the CloudWatch alarms the target tracking policy has configured for you.

-1. Browse to the AWS CodeDeploy console at [https://console.aws.amazon.com/codesuite/codedeploy/deployments](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
+1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments) to monitor your application deployment.
 Notice that CodeDeploy will automatically deploy the application to new instances launched by the auto scaling group.

 * * *